d12frosted/elpa-mirror/gnu/vertico-readme.txt

   └────

-11.2 `org-agenda-filter'
+11.2 `org-agenda-filter' and `org-tags-view' ────────────────────────────────────────────
-────────────────────────

-  Similar to `org-refile', the `org-agenda-filter' completion function (`org-agenda-filter-completion-function') does not make use of completion boundaries.
-Unfortunately `TAB' completion (`minibuffer-complete') does not work for this reason.
+  Similar to `org-refile', the commands `org-agenda-filter' and `org-tags-view' do not make use of completion boundaries.
+The internal completion tables are `org-agenda-filter-completion-function' and `org-tags-completion-function'.
+Unfortunately `TAB' completion (`minibuffer-complete') does not work for this reason with arbitrary completion styles like `substring', `flex' or `orderless'.
 This affects Vertico and also the Emacs default completion system.
 For example if you enter `+tag<0 TAB' the input is replaced with `0:10' which is not correct.
 With preserved completion boundaries, the expected result would be `+tag<0:10'.
+Completion boundaries are used for example by file completion, where each part of the path can be completed separately.
+Ideally this issue would be fixed in Org.

+  ┌────
+  │ (advice-add #'org-make-tags-matcher :around #'org-enforce-basic-completion) │ (advice-add #'org-agenda-filter :around #'org-enforce-basic-completion) └────

 11.3 `tmm-menubar'